ShubhamNaiik/Bank-Churn-Analysis/README.md

 ORDER BY number_of_customers DESC;

 ```
+![image](https://github.com/user-attachments/assets/d0c48135-fea0-45a8-a72a-88d45e4f4924)

 Key Insight:
--Married customers: 43.6% of all churned users.
+- Married customers: 43.6% of all churned users.
--Programs should address relationship-based financial needs and family planning stages.
+- Programs should address relationship-based financial needs and family planning stages.
-![image](https://github.com/user-attachments/assets/d0c48135-fea0-45a8-a72a-88d45e4f4924)

 ### 9. Customer Tenure (Months on Book)
 ```sql